Walter Booth

-Major-General Walter Booth (8 December 1791 – 30 April 1870), was a manufacturing entrepreneur, banker and United States representative for Connecticut.
+Walter Booth (8 December 1791 – 30 April 1870), was a manufacturing entrepreneur, banker and United States representative for Connecticut.
+He served as Major-General in the United States Army.

 Early life and background

 Born at Woodbridge, Connecticut, the son of Walter Booth (1760–1825) by his wife Mary née Newton, he was educated at New Haven Common School.

-Booth joined the Connecticut Militia, becoming Colonel of the 10th Regiment, Second Battalion of Militia in 1825.

-Promoted Brigadier-General in the Union Army in 1827, he then served as Major-General of the 1st Division until 1834.
+Booth joined the Connecticut Militia, becoming Colonel of the 10th regiment of the second battalion of militia in 1825.
+Promoted Brigadier-General in the United States Army in 1827, he then served as Major-General of the 1st Division until 1834.

 Public life

 In 1833, Booth co-founded the Meriden National Bank with Silas Mix, Samuel Yale, brother of William Yale, Elisha Cowles, Stephen Taylor, Ashabel Griswold, James S. Brooks, Noah Pomeroy and John D. Reynolds, forming its Board of Directors.

 Appointed a Judge of New Haven County Court in 1834, Booth became President of the Meriden National Bank in 1836, then a member of the Connecticut State House of Representatives in 1838.

 Booth was elected as a Free-Soiler to the 31st United States Congress (March 4, 1849 – March 3, 1851), unsuccessfully seeking re-election in 1850.